MileHacker Logo

 • This section is not applicable for internal travel within Norway.

-• If arriving from a neighboring country by land, standard border control procedures apply.
+• If arriving from a neighboring country overland, standard border security procedures apply.

-• Norway is part of the Schengen Area, so border checks with Sweden or Finland are minimal for EU/Schengen citizens.
+• Norway is in the schengen Zone, so border checks with Sweden or Finland are limited for EU/Schengen citizens.

 • Non-Schengen citizens will encounter full border checks.